ProlificsPanther/BootStrapSamples/README.md

-Please switch branches for the actual code by clicking the branches link above.
+Please switch branches for the actual code by clicking the Switch Branches/tags dropdown above.

 Samples